muratcansarkalkan/NBALiveResolution/README.md

 - v1.02: Added widescreen adjusted UI components for NBA Live 2005 and NBA Live 06.
 This update will not change any of the original files and will be only used if you prefer a widescreen resolution.

+- v1.03: Fixed scale and position for loadbar, player model at edit zone and movies.
+Added widescreen videos for 05 and 06.
+Credits to iceman for his help.
+Added enabling/disabling video functionality.

 ## FAQ

-- **Q**: For NBA Live 2005 and 06, movies are centered on the screen and surrounded by plain blue color.
-Will this be fixed?
+- **Q**: When I select resolution at detail settings, I still see old values.
+When will you fix them?
 - **A**: Yes, I am working on this.
-It will be fixed by the next update.
+It will be fixed in the coming updates.

 ## Building on Windows